firoball/WDL2CS/readme.md

 The AtoCC tool chain is pretty limited.
 With this transpiler getting more and more complex, several manual patches were required to be introduced in the somewhat tedious build process.
 Below, a step by step list is provided in order to get a successful compile done.
 The transpiler turned out to be very slow, which was a major roadblock.
 It showed, that the code generator produces very inefficient code.
 Unfortunately, that part is hardcoded into **VCC**, therefore some more manual patching was introduced.
-The optimized version processes large chunks of `.wdl` files in several seconds, whereas the non-optimized version takes minutes.
+The optimized version processes large chunks of `.wdl` files in some seconds, whereas the non-optimized version takes minutes.

 #### Grammar